U.S. Government Bond Prices Decline After Brief Rally

 The rally, however, was short-lived, as investors determined that "the German economy is strong enough to withstand this little hiccup," said John Canavan, market analyst at Stone and McCarthy Research Associates.

-This has the potential to be a quiet week in the Treasurys market, according to analysts.
+This could be a quiet week in the Treasurys market, according to analysts.
 The market is closed Thursday for Thanksgiving, and the most notable economic release is a report on durable goods orders Wednesday.

 Continue Reading Below